-Transport for London (TfL) does not operate rail services in London.
-However, journeys by train and other modes of public transport can be planned online using the Transport for London Journey Planner
+Transport for London's (TfL) London Overground currently operates rail services on six routes in London.
+Journeys by train and other modes of public transport can be planned online using the Transport for London Journey Planner

 National Rail Enquiries provides detailed information about rail services in London, covering routes, timetables and fares.
 A full list of train operating companies, including network maps, is available on the website.